-- 65. Adequacy of Representation: Plaintiff Keigans is a member of the Class that he seeks to represent, does not have any conflicts of interest with the Class, and will prosecute the case vigorously on behalf of the Class he seeks to represent.
-Plaintiff Keigans will fairly and adequately represent and protect the interests of the Class he seeks to represent.
-Counsel for Plaintiff are competent and experienced in litigating large, complex employment class actions, including large wage and hour class actions. - 66.
-Superiority: Pursuit of this action collectively will provide the most efficient mechanism for adjudicating the claims of Plaintiff Keigans and members of the proposed Class.
+- 64. Adequacy of Representation: Plaintiffs Keigans, Torrey, and Jennette are members of the Class that they seek to represent, do not have any conflicts of interest with the Class, and will prosecute the case vigorously on behalf of the Class they seek to represent.
+Plaintiffs Keigans, Torrey, and Jennette will fairly and adequately represent and protect the interests of the Class they seek to represent.
+Counsel for Plaintiffs are competent and experienced in litigating large, complex employment class actions, including large wage and hour class actions. - 65.
+Superiority: Pursuit of this action collectively will provide the most efficient mechanism for adjudicating the claims of Plaintiffs Keigans, Torrey, and Jennette and members of the proposed Class.
 Individual joinder of all class members is impracticable.
 Class action treatment will permit a large number of similarly situated persons to prosecute their common claims in a single forum simultaneously, efficiently, and without the necessary duplication of effort and expense that numerous individual actions engender.
 The expense and burden of individual litigation by members of the Class makes it impractical for members of the Class to seek redress individually for the wrongful conduct alleged herein.

 Because the losses, injuries, and damages suffered by each of the individual Class members are small in the sense pertinent to class action analysis, the expense and burden of individual litigation would make it extremely difficult or impossible for the individual class members to redress the wrongs done to them.
 Indeed, Plaintiffs are unaware of any other litigation initiated by other Florida Class members.
 Should separate actions be brought, or be required to be brought, by each member of the Class, the resulting multiplicity of lawsuits would cause undue hardship and expense for the Court and the litigants.
 The issues in this action can be decided by means of common, classwide proof, such as Salvation Army's policies and classwide practices and testimony from Salvation Army's employees concerning these policies and practices.
 In addition, if appropriate, the Court can and is empowered to fashion methods to efficiently manage this action as a class action.
 The prosecution of separate actions would also create a risk of inconsistent rulings, which might be dispositive of the interests of other members of the Class who are parties to the adjudication and/or may substantially impede their ability to adequately protect their interests.